We provide professional advice to landlord’s to help rent your property. We offer a free tenant finding service and landlord liaison service.

 We understand that finding the right tenant for your property can be a complicated and uncertain process.
 We also recognise that concerns with increasing legislative burden for landlords, rent payments or anti-social behaviour can feel daunting.
 That is why we have developed a careful and considered approach which takes the worry out of letting your property.
-We offer:

-1) A free tenant finding service
+- a free tenant finding service

-2) A free landlord liaison service
+- a free landlord liaison service

-3) One central point of contact for all enquiries
+- one central point of contact for all enquiries

-4) Responsiveness and flexibility
+- responsiveness and flexibility

-5) Tailored package options upon discussion with landlords
+- tailored package options upon discussion with landlords

-6) Transparency of service
+- transparency of service

 Our support to landlords is not just for a fixed term period but for the duration of the tenants stay in your property.
 We have found that this ongoing support to landlords enables the sustainment of longer term lets, thus fewer voids and costly evictions.